acend/openshift-operations-training/content/en/docs/03/04_logging.md

 ...
 ```

-There should be a Cluster Logging Operator in the openshift-logging Namespace.
-The Version number might be different than shown.
+There should be a Cluster Logging Operator in the openshift-logging namespace.
+The version number might be different than shown.

+{{% /details %}}

-Now you can create an OpenShift Logging instance:
+Now you can create an OpenShift Logging instance.

 {{% alert title="Note" color="primary" %}}
-Note the already baked-in tolerations:
+Note the already baked-in tolerations.
 {{% /alert %}}

+The logging instance definition looks as follows:

 {{< highlight yaml >}}{{< readfile file="/content/en/docs/03/resources/logging/clusterlogging_instance.yaml" >}}{{< /highlight >}}

-Again, you can use the provided file:
+Again, you can use the provided file or put above content in a file of your own:

 ```bash
 oc apply -f https://raw.githubusercontent.com/acend/openshift-4-ops-training/main/content/en/docs/03/resources/logging/clusterlogging_instance.yaml